2

 • A supportive, team environment with outstanding opportunities for growth.

-Texas Health Presbyterian Hospital Dallas is one of North Texas's most established hospitals.
-As an 875 bed, full service hospital, we've served the Dallas community and surrounding areas including Lakewood, White Rock, and Highland Park since 1966 with a commitment to high quality, compassionate care.
+Texas Health Presbyterian Hospital Dallas has advanced health care in North Texas for over half a century as one of the region's most established hospitals.
+As an 875-bed, full-service hospital, we've served the Dallas community and surrounding areas since 1966 with a commitment to high-quality, compassionate care.

 We specialize in cancer care, cardiology, neurosciences, women's services, and emergency medicine.
 Our hospital is home to a renowned Level III Neonatal Intensive Care Unit (NICU), a Comprehensive Stroke Center, and a Bariatric Surgery Center of Excellence.
 We also offer a wide range of outpatient services, including surgery, wellness programs, and advanced women's imaging.
-Our Women's Robotic Surgery program holds accreditation as a Center of Excellence in Robotic Surgery by the Surgical Review Corporation (SRC), reflecting our commitment to innovation in women's health and patient safety in surgery.
+In recognition of our commitment to innovation in women's health, our Women's Robotic Surgery program was recently accredited as a Center of Excellence in Robotic Surgery by the Surgical Review Corporation (SRC), a leading organization dedicated to advancing patient safety in surgery.

 If you're ready to join us in our mission to improve the health of our community, then let's show the world how we're even better together!